Giveth/giveth-docs/dapps/introGivethIO.md

 Giveth.io is currently deployed on both Ethereum mainnet and Gnosis Chain (formerly xDai Network).

-## Verification and Traceable Projects
+## Verification

 Great projects make Giveth thrive!
 We have a Project Verification process to ensure that we have top quality, credible projects on the DApp.
-One of the benefits of verification is that approved projects can become a Campaign on [Giveth TRACE](https://trace.giveth.io), and gain access to customizable donation management, features and donation traceability.
-[Learn more](/dapps/makeTraceableProject).
+When your project becomes verified your donors become eligible for GIVbacks.
+Learn more about [GIVbacks here](./givbacks.md)

 ---
 #### Follow any of these links to learn more about Giveth.io: